JesusP2/tetres/README.md

 -- check use effects
 -- settings redirect on layout
 -- display shortcuts somewhere
+-- remove loading screen
+-- mobile:
--- add delete/pin on chat hover
+-- close sidebar on new chat
+-- adjust footer
+-- remove right side icons and move them to the sidebar